rlychrisg/keepcursor.nvim/README.md

 ## About
-KeepCursor.nvim is a set of toggle functions to keep the cursor at the top or bottom of the screen while moving.
-For example, if you have a long list of search results to cycle through, with `ToggleCursorTop` enabled, you can do so with more new information to react to and work with, rather than old information.
+KeepCursor.nvim is a collection of functions to keep the screen positioned around your cursor as you scroll. for example, `ToggleCursorTop()` keeps the cursor at the top of the screen, by triggering an autocmd for `zt` every time the cursor moves.
+This is handy for allowing the user more look ahead when quickly scrolling through search results. `ToggleCursorRight()` aims to make dealing with long lines less tedious, as the screen will always return to the main chunk of text without having to press `ze` so much.

-## How to install
+## Installation and configuration
 To install with lazy
 ```
 {"rlychrisg/keepcursor.nvim"},
 ```

-Keys can also be bound here, so that the plugin will only load once a KeepCursor function is called.
-Be sure to change the keys and opts to your liking.
+By default no function begins on startup.
+You can however enable this behavour for both horizontal and vertical scrolling.
 ```
     {
         "rlychrisg/keepcursor.nvim",
-        keys = {
+        config = function ()
-            { '<leader>zt', ':lua require("keepcursor").ToggleCursorTop()<CR>', desc = "KeepCursor toggle cursor top" },
+            require('keepcursor').setup({
-            { '<leader>zb', ':lua require("keepcursor").ToggleCursorBot(3)<CR>', desc = "KeepCursor toggle cursor bottom" },
+                enabled_on_start_v = "none", -- options are "top", "middle" and "bottom".
-            { '<leader>zz', ':lua require("keepcursor").ToggleCursorMid()<CR>', desc = "KeepCursor toggle cursor middle" },
+                enabled_on_start_h = "none" -- options are "left" and "right".
-            { '<leader><leader>z', ':lua require("keepcursor").DisableKeepCursor()<CR>', desc = "KeepCursor disable all functions" },
+            })
-        }
+        end,
     },
 ```